ParallelMaths/parallel/pages/primary-quiz-16.md

 For instance today on the 23rd March she writes 23.
 03. and calculates 2 + 3 + 0 + 3 = 8.

-What is the largest total she make in this way in the course of a year?
+What is the largest total she can make in this way in the course of a year?

 * [ ] 7
 * [ ] 13